ArboreumDev/algorand-credit/README.md

 * `assets/`: Directory for assets and contracts files:
     - `accounts_user.yaml` : It has sample accounts
     - `asa.yaml` : It has sample specifications for Algorand Standard Assets (ASA)
-    - `fee-check.teal` : It's a smart contract file.
-It checks the provided fee is at least 10,000 microalgos
-    - `escrow.py`: Smart contract (in PyTEAL), only approves transfer to a specific address (hardcoded in the contract).
+    - `credit_registry_contract.py`: Registry to write credit-profiles to user local state
     - You can change or add ASA, Smart Contracts in this folder.

 * `scripts/`: Directory for scripts to deploy and run your assets and contracts:
-    - `0-sampleScript.js` : This script shows how to deploy ASA.
+    - `0-deploy-and-fund.js` : Deploys the credit registry and funds some users
-    - `1-sampleScript.js` : This script shows how to deploy ASC.
+    - `1-sampleScript.js` : ~This script shows how to deploy ASC.~
-    - `2-escrow-account.js`: This script funds an escrow contract with a hardcoded template parameter (passed in script)
+    - `2-escrow-account.js`: ~This script funds an escrow contract with a hardcoded template parameter (passed in script)~

 * `test/`: Directory for test files for testing your assets and smart contracts:
-    - `sample-test.js` : This is a basic example of how tests should be and how they work.
-    - You can add tests for your scripts here.
+    - `credit-test.js` : Testing Access control and writing to local user storage

 * `algob.config.js`: Algob configuration file